Daniel B. Shapiro: Public service and diplomatic career

 In January 2009, Shapiro was appointed senior director for the Middle East and North Africa of the U.S. National Security Council.
 Focusing on Israel, he attended every Israel-related meeting, and met with every senior Israeli diplomat and military officer who visited Washington, D.C.
 Shapiro often accompanied U.S. Special Envoy for Middle East Peace George J. Mitchell on his trips to the region, and played a central role in talks regarding the Middle East Peace Process and the strengthening of military cooperation between the U.S. and Israel.
-He maintained close relations with Benyamin Netanyahu, in spite of tensions between the Israeli prime minister and President Obama.
-In June 2011, he was appointed Ambassador to Israel.
-Shapiro took leave of the President of Israel, Reuven Rivlin, on January 17, 2017 before holding his final meeting with Netanyahu two days later, which one newspaper described as a "terse farewell."
+He maintained close relations with Israeli prime minister Benyamin Netanyahu, despite tensions between Netanyahu and Obama.
+In June 2011, Shapiro was appointed Ambassador to Israel.
+On January 17, 2017, he took leave of the President of Israel, Reuven Rivlin, and two days later he held his final meeting with Netanyahu, which one newspaper called a "terse farewell".

 After concluding his service as ambassador to Israel, Shapiro became a Distinguished Visiting Fellow at the Institute for National Security Studies at Tel Aviv University.
-He served as Deputy Assistant Secretary of Defense for the Middle East from January 2024 to January 2025.
-Shapiro is currently a principal at WestExec Advisors.
+He was then a principal at WestExec Advisors from 2017 to 2021. he worked at the United States Department of State as Senior Advisor to the Special Envoy for Iran In 2021-2022 and as Senior Advisor for Regional Integration in the Bureau of Near Eastern Affairs in 2023-2024.
+Between these posts he was the Director of the N7 Initiative and Distinguished Fellow at the Atlantic Council’s Middle East Programs.
+He returned there in 2025, after being a Deputy Assistant Secretary of Defense for the Middle East at the United States Department of Defense.